LogoLogo

 Tip!
 You can interact with the visualizations when you're viewing them in a notebook.
 You can zoom, pan and take screenshots.

 It's also possible to programmatically save a static image export.
-See the Plotly Guide for more details.
+See the for more details.